Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Methods

 \end{assumption}

 A stronger version of Assumption \ref{assump:parallel} could be imposed which assumes that parallel trends holds for every $i$.
 However, Assumption \ref{assump:parallel} is substantially weaker.
 A particular unit $i$'s expected potential trajectories need not be the same conditional on receiving different exposure histories.
-Instead, Assumption \ref{assump:parallel} stipulates that the trajectories, weighted by the probability of receiving the exposure history $\gbar_t$, average out to being equal, only among those that were observed to receive exposure history $\gbar_t$.
+Instead, Assumption \ref{assump:parallel} stipulates that the trajectories, weighted by the inverse probability of receiving the exposure history $\gbar_t$, average out to being equal, only among those that were observed to receive exposure history $\gbar_t$.
 If the exposure probabilities are homogeneous in $i$, then Assumption \ref{assump:parallel} only requires that conditional parallel trends holds on average, among the units that received exposure $\gbar_t$.

 In the absence of interference, Assumption \ref{assump:parallel} generalizes the parallel trends assumption in \citet{callaway_difference--differences_2021} from the staggered adoption setting (where treatments are binary and irreversible once received) to generic treatment histories.
-A special case of Assumption \ref{assump:parallel} is the classic conditional parallel trends assumption as in \citet{abadie_semiparametric_2005} where there are two time periods $t \in \{0,1\}$, and the exposures are $g_1'=0$, $g_1=1$, and $\mathcal{G}=\{0,1\}$.
-Since the main identifying assumption is with respect to $\gbar_t'$, it is often chosen as a lack of exposure or the minimum exposure.
+A special case of Assumption \ref{assump:parallel} is the classic conditional parallel trends assumption as in \citet{abadie_semiparametric_2005} where there are two time periods $t \in \{0,1\}$, and the exposures are $\gbar_1'=(0,0)$ and $\gbar_1=(0,1)$.
+Assumption \ref{assump:parallel}, as the main identifying assumption, shows that the reference exposure history $\gbar_t'$ should be chosen carefully.

-Let $\mu_{i,\gbar_t,\delta}(\boldx) := \mathrm{E}[Y_{it} - Y_{i,t-\delta} | \boldX_i = \boldx, \Gbar_{it}=\gbar_t]$.
+Let $\mu_{i,\gbar_t,t^*}(\boldx) := \mathrm{E}[Y_{it} - Y_{it^*} | \boldX_i = \boldx, \Gbar_{it}=\gbar_t]$.
 Denote the exposure propensity score by $\pi_i(\boldx;\gbar_t) := \mathrm{P}(\Gbar_{it}=\gbar_t|\boldX_i=\boldx)$.
-The conditional mean outcomes and exposure propensity scores are indexed by $i$ since in the network dependent setting, it is not necessarily the case that $\mu_{i,\gbar_t,\delta}(\boldx) = \mu_{k,\gbar_t,\delta}(\boldx)$ for $i \neq k$, and similarly for the exposure propensity score.
+The conditional mean outcomes and exposure propensity scores are indexed by $i$ since in the network dependent setting, it is not necessarily the case that $\mu_{i,\gbar_t,t^*}(\boldx) = \mu_{k,\gbar_t,t^*}(\boldx)$ for $i \neq k$, and similarly for the exposure propensity score.